u bassu, which follows it, accompanies it and supports it;

 by stringed-instrument makers, from the rare preserved models.
 This instrument is integrated with harmony to

-ancient orchestra and it sometimes offer original tones to contemporary productions.
+ancient orchestra and it sometimes offers original tones to contemporary productions.

-Well-known instrument makers, who are building beautiful instruments, are Christian Magdeleine (Bastia)
+Well known instrument makers, who are building beautiful instruments, are

 and Ugo Casalonga (Pigna).